shm-unesp/DATASET_PLATEUN01/README.md

 <img src="geral.JPG " width="25%">

 The outputs are collected in PZT 2, PZT 3, and PZT 4 with a sampling rate of 5 MHz and timespan of 200 ms with all channels synchronized measured.
 Data acquisition was controlled by Labview using a NI USB 6353 from National Instrument (NIDaq) and an oscilloscope DSO7034B Keysight assuming a controlled temperature test conducted inside a thermal chamber from Thermotron (see figure below).
+Seven temperature levels from 0°C to 60°C with a variation of 10°C in each level were saved.

 <img src="temperatura.JPG " width="25%">

+Damage is simulated by inserting an industrial adhesive putty on the surface’s plate.
+This additional localized mass simulates local changes in the damping of the plate, which has some similarities to delamination in composites structures.
+The damage progression is simulated by increasing the area covered by the industrial putty.
+The conditions tested are presented in Table 1.
+Healthy conditions are referred to as H(t) and damaged as D(t)^(s), where the superscript t denotes the temperature of the test and subscript s the number of damaged state.
+Baseline condition is defined as the structure in a healthy state at 30°C, represented by Hbaseline.
+For each condition, 100 output signals were collected sequentially.
+The progressive damage conditions were simulated by the increase in the area covered with the putty, which has a circular format and constant mass.

 ________________________________________________________________________________
 This dataset was used in these papers: